ignite/cli/docs/guide/blog/comment-blog.md

 }
 ```

 When Comment's validity is checked, it throws 2 error messages - `ErrID` and `ErrCommendOld`.
-You can define the error messaged by adding it to errors definition in x/blog/types/errors.go
+You can define the error messages by adding error definitions to `x/blog/types/errors.go`:

 ```go
 //...